Home -- Classes -- Workshops & Slide Talks -- Supplies -- About the Artist -- FiberMaggie's Closet (now a blog)

 Learn all you need to paint silk: how to mix dyes, apply/remove resists, paint a variety of effects, steam set your work for colorfastness.
 Create a gorgeous original silk scarf.
 If you're a beginner, this sensual and goof-proof medium will bring out your inner artist.
 For experienced artists, silk painting is a satisfying new medium for expressing yourself spontaneously.

+For groups up to 12 participants.
 One-day workshop (6 hours) or two days (5 hrs each)

 "We all enjoyed the silk painting class and appreciated Joy-Lily's willingness to share her knowledge and enthusiasm for silk painting and her tactful guidance."